sarkarchandan/Francois/README.md

 ```

 ## algebra::MultiSequence

-##### Similar to the ElementSequence, MultiSequence represents a two dimensional sequence of real numbers, manages the internal data structure.
+##### Similar to the ElementSequence, MultiSequence represents a two dimensional sequence of real numbers and manages the internal data structure.
 It enforces some constraints and offers some properties on the two-dimensional sequence which qualify itself as the base type of matrix and determinant.
-It provides access to its internal data structure in terms of collections of algebra::Row and algebra::Column as well as subscripting and defines the equality of two MultiSequence types.
+It provides access to its internal data structure in terms of an std::vector of algebra::Row and an std::vector of algebra::Column.
+It implements the subscript feature for elements in the two-dimensional sequence by index.
+It also defines the equality and inequality of two MultiSequence types.
 These features are used repeatedly further in matrix and determinant.
 Furthermore, it implements the mathematical concepts of elementary operations on matrices and determinants.
-These operations are further shared by both the child types.
+These operations are further shared by both of its child types.

 ## algebra::Matrix

 ##### Inheriting directly from the MultiSequence, matrix datatype encapsulates the classification of matrices as well as implements fundamental operations between two matrices such as

 ```